-Other Non-Operating Expense, Net
+Other Non-Operating Expense (Income), Net

-Other non-operating expense, net increased in 2019 compared to 2018, which reflected approximately \$444 million of final settlement charges related to the termination of the ADPP.
+Other non-operating expense, net, decreased in 2020 compared to 2019 primarily due to the prior-year impact of the ADPP termination.
+In 2019, we recorded approximately \$444 million of final settlement charges related to the termination of the ADPP, which increased other non-operating expense compared to 2018.